 Here's what you may want to do — and avoid doing — as you maneuver through an extended decline

 IT’S QUITE NATURAL TO GROW UNEASY when a market downturn begins to look like it’s here to stay.
 "Is this what a bear market looks like?" you may ask yourself.
 "And what should I consider doing now?"

-"The standard definition of a bear market is when major U.S. stock indices, such as the S&P 500, drop by 20% or more from their peak," says Nick Giorgi, an investment strategist in the Chief Investment Office (CIO) for Merrill and Bank of America Private Bank.
-"By that criterion, there have been 11 bear markets in the S&P 500 since 1926 and they’ve tended to last an average of a year-and-a-half, compared with the multi-year span of a typical bull market.
+"The standard definition of a bear market is when major U.S. stock indices, such as the S&P 500, drop by 20% or more from their peak," says Marci McGregor, a senior investment strategist in the Chief Investment Office for Merrill and Bank of America Private Bank.
+"By that criterion, there have been more than 21 bear markets in the S&P 500 since 19281 and they’ve tended to last an average of less than one year, compared with the multi-year span of a typical bull market.

+“Sustained or sharp declines are bound to make investors uncomfortable while they’re happening.
+But there are steps you can take to put times like this in perspective — and perhaps even potentially benefit.”

-“Sustained declines are bound to make investors uncomfortable while they’re happening," Giorgi notes.
+"Sustained or sharp declines are bound to make investors uncomfortable while they’re happening," McGregor notes.
 "But there are steps you can take to put times like this in perspective — and potentially even benefit.”
-Below, Giorgi and other experts in our CIO offer seven tips that can help you weather a prolonged market downturn.
+Below, McGregor and other experts in our CIO offer seven tips that can help you weather a prolonged market downturn.

-"Sustained declines are bound to make investors uncomfortable while they’re happening.
-But there are steps you can take to put times like this in perspective — and perhaps even potentially benefit.”

 Avoid knee-jerk reactions.
 When the market drops, it can be tempting to jump out until asset values begin climbing up again.
 But that can lead to costly mistakes.
 By selling when the market has fallen steeply, you’re at risk of locking in a permanent loss of capital.
 “To optimize one’s potential over the long term, what’s crucial is time in the market, not market timing,” says Niladri Mukherjee, head of CIO Portfolio Strategy in the Chief Investment Office for Merrill and Bank of America Private Bank.
-“If you sit on the sidelines when markets become volatile, you could miss major rallies, which often occur during the early stages of a recovery, over a limited number of days."
-1
+“If you sit on the sidelines when markets become volatile, you could miss major rallies, which often occur during the early stages of a recovery, over a limited number of days."2

 Revisit your goals and risk tolerance.
 During a bull market, it’s easy to forget how uncomfortable it can be when your assets decline in value — especially assets that you’re counting on to fulfill a relatively short-term goal.
 If you’re retiring in a few years, it could be wise to think about dialing back risk, even if it feels as if you’re doing it after the fact.
 “Investors with longer time horizons could typically withstand market volatility.
-But if you need to tap investments sooner, your asset allocation should be more conservative,” says Marci McGregor, a senior investment strategist with the Chief Investment Office for Merrill and Bank of America Private Bank.
+But if you need to tap investments sooner, you might consider a more conservative asset allocation,” says McGregor.

 Keep investing consistently.
 By investing a fixed amount of money at regular intervals regardless of market conditions, you’re more likely to be able to purchase equities at more affordable prices, and potentially see the shares rise in value once the market rebounds.
-Making regular weekly or bi-weekly contributions to your portfolio—a strategy called dollar-cost averaging—is a form of systematic investing that potentially can offer efficiency when the market has fallen.
+Making regular weekly or monthly contributions to your portfolio—a strategy called dollar-cost averaging—is a form of systematic investing that potentially can offer efficiency when the market has fallen.

 Find strategic opportunities.
 In a market downturn, defensive stocks—consumer staples, healthcare and utilities, as well as companies with higher-quality businesses and balance sheets—potentially can offer opportunities.
 You might also find opportunities in higher-quality stocks that pay dividends, especially ones that have historically grown their dividends consistently; they may potentially help to boost your total return when stock prices may be falling.